In this Article

 Closure

 The question is not, “Should I use sticky or rotating proxies?”
 The question is, “When should I use sticky proxies and when should I use rotating proxies?”
-Both types perform basic functions like safeguarding your privacy and lifting geo-based limitations.
+Both types perform basic functions like safeguarding your privacy and helping to comply with location-based access requirements.
 At the same time, both have their own unique advantages and use cases.
 If you’re going to scrape the web, rotating proxies are the way to go.
 If you have to manage social media accounts, think about sticky proxies.
 The first thing you have to do is define your goals — what you expect from using proxies.
 Then it will be easy to decide which kind you need for each particular task.
-At DataImpulse, you can find rotating and sticky residential proxies from 194 locations to meet your needs.
+At DataImpulse, you can find rotating and sticky residential proxies from 195 locations to meet your needs.
 It takes you little time to switch between different types with our manageable dashboard, and you pay only for the traffic you actually use with our pay-as-you-go pricing model.